-Name Data Type Description DeviceStatus Status of the module.
-Possible values are: enumeration Unknown - The module status is unknown.
+Name Data Type Description DeviceStatus enumeration Status of the module.
+Possible values are: Unknown - The module status is unknown.
 Idle - The module is not used.
 An example is a color print module that is inactive during a black-and-white print.
 Down - The module cannot be used.
 It may be broken, switched off etc. Setup - The module is currently being set up.
 Running - The module is currently executing.
 Cleanup - The module is currently being cleaned.
 Stopped - The module has been stopped, but running may be resumed later.
 This status may indicate any kind of break, including a pause, maintenance, or a breakdown, as long as running can be easily resumed.
-ModuleIndex IntegerRange-0-based indices of the module or modules.
-If multiple module types are List available on one machine, indices must also be unique.
+ModuleIndex IntegerRange- List 0-based indices of the module or modules.
+If multiple module types are available on one machine, indices must also be unique.
 ModuleType NMTOKEN Module description.
 The allowed values depend on the type of device that is described.
-The predefined values are listed in Appendix A. StatusDetails? string Description of the module status phase that provides details beyond the enumerative values given by the DeviceStatus attribute.
-For a list of supported values, see Appendix G. Employee element Links to Employee resources that are working at this module (the module is specified by the attributes ModuleIndex and ModuleType).
+The predefined values are listed in Appendix H.